-

-The first option is easy.
-Put a small down payment, and close on a normal loan when the house is done.
 The second options is significantly more complicated.
 You technically need two loans.
-The "construction loan", and then the final long-term loan.
+The short-term “construction loan”, and then the final long-term “end” loan, like a 30-year fixed, that pays off the short-term construction loan.

 Construction loans are intended for buying land and building or improving structures.
 They typically last only as long as it takes to build the home—about a year or less.
 Therefore, once construction is done, you'll need a way to transition to a longer-term loan, especially if you want the lower payments that would come with a 30-year mortgage.
 There are two ways to do this.